Humane Label Turkey Slaughter

 Here’s another well-publicized video of so-called humane turkey slaughter from a respected small farm:

 The above footage represents what most small-scale humane farming advocates would consider a “high welfare” death, a best practices slaughter that “exhibits respect and care,” with appropriate solemnity for the gravity of the deed.
-And while there’s little doubt this turkey had a nice life (albeit a breathtakingly short one), this doesn’t change the fact that her death was unnecessary, violent, and cruel— that in her last moments of life she was frightened, confused, overpowered, and brutally killed by someone she cared for and trusted.
+And while there’s little doubt this turkey had a nice life (albeit a breathtakingly short one), this doesn’t change the fact that her death was unnecessary, violent, and cruel— that in her last moments of life she was frightened, confused, overpowered, and brutally killed by someone she trusted.

 See my full commentary on this video here.